 Perhaps his greatest individual moment came in the 2015 Coppa Italia semi-final first leg.

 Fiorentina shocked Juventus with a 2-1 smash-and-grab in Turin.

 Salah scored both goals and his first was, dare we say, Messi-esque in its brilliance.

-The pace, the nutmeg, the finish… we should have all known there and then what he would become.
+The pace, the nutmeg, the finish… we should have all known what he would become.

 Trips to the cash machine…